awolcat/Artisan/README.md

     `DELETE`: Allow clients to delete their contracts by the contract ID.

 /api/v1/users

-GET: Retrieve a list of users.
+    `GET`: Retrieve a list of users.
 Requests can be filtered to match a criteria (eg location).

-POST: Allow users to create and submit their profiles with relevant information..
+    `POST`: Allow users to create and submit their profiles with relevant information..

 /api/users/<id>

-GET: Retrieve the details of a specific user by their id.
+    `GET`: Retrieve the details of a specific user by their id.

-PUT: Allow users to update their profiles with relevant information..
+    `PUT`: Allow users to update their profiles with relevant information..

-DELETE: Allows a user to delete his/her profile.
+    `DELETE`: Allows a user to delete his/her profile.

 /api/v1/bookings

-GET: Retrieve a list of bookings.
+    `GET`: Retrieve a list of bookings.
 Requests can be filtered to match a criteria (eg based on a user or contractor).

-POST: Allow users or contractors to create a booking when a service or contract is accepted by either party.
+    `POST`: Allow users or contractors to create a booking when a service or contract is accepted by either party.

 /api/bookings/<id>

-GET: Retrieve the details of a specific booking by id.
+    `GET`: Retrieve the details of a specific booking by id.

-PUT: Allow users or contractors to update the status of a booking.
+    `PUT`: Allow users or contractors to update the status of a booking.

-DELETE: Allows a user or a contractor to delete his/her booking.
+    `DELETE`: Allows a user or a contractor to delete his/her booking.

 /api/services:

-GET: Retrieve a list of available services based on various filters like location and price.
+    `GET`: Retrieve a list of available services based on various filters like location and price.

-POST: Enable contractors (those taking on jobs) to post new services.
+    `POST`: Enable contractors (those taking on jobs) to post new services.

 /api/services/<id>

-GET: Fetch the details of a specific service by its unique identifier (e.g., service ID).
+    `GET`: Fetch the details of a specific service by its unique identifier (e.g., service ID).

-PUT: Allow contractors to update the details of their existing service.
+    `PUT`: Allow contractors to update the details of their existing service.

-DELETE: Allow contractors to delete their service offers by the service offer ID.
+    `DELETE`: Allow contractors to delete their service offers by the service offer ID.

 /api/service_offers

-GET: Retrieve a list of available service offers based on various filters like location and price.
+    `GET`: Retrieve a list of available service offers based on various filters like location and price.

-POST: Enable contractors (those taking on jobs) to post new offer listings with details such as job title, description, price, and timeline.
+    `POST`: Enable contractors (those taking on jobs) to post new offer listings with details such as job title, description, price, and timeline.

 /api/service_offers/<id>

-GET: Fetch the details of a specific service offer by its unique identifier (e.g., service offer ID).
+    `GET`: Fetch the details of a specific service offer by its unique identifier (e.g., service offer ID).

-PUT: Allow contractors to update the details of their existing offer listings.
+    `PUT`: Allow contractors to update the details of their existing offer listings.

-DELETE: Allow contractors to delete their service offers by the service offer ID.
+    `DELETE`: Allow contractors to delete their service offers by the service offer ID.

 /api/user_reviews

-GET: Retrieve a list of available user reviews based on contractors, contracts, etc.
+    `GET`: Retrieve a list of available user reviews based on contractors, contracts, etc.

-POST: Enable users to post new reviews on their bookings.
+    `POST`: Enable users to post new reviews on their bookings.

 /api/user_reviews/<id>

-GET: Fetch the details of a specific user review by its unique identifier (e.g., review ID).
+    `GET`: Fetch the details of a specific user review by its unique identifier (e.g., review ID).

-PUT: Allow users to update the details of their existing review.
+    `PUT`: Allow users to update the details of their existing review.

-DELETE: Allow users to delete their user reviews by the user review ID.
+    `DELETE`: Allow users to delete their user reviews by the user review ID.

 ## Technologies we used